 Explore Shanklin Chine

-Shanklin Chine is a must-see and is the perfect way to walk off all those tea and scones.
+Shanklin Chine is a must-see and is the perfect way to walk off all those tea and scones after your cream tea.
 The tree-lined gorge was formed over thousands of years and now provides a stunning nature walk.
 As you wander around, stop to visit the rescue tropical birds, wonder at the tropical plants that thrive here, and marvel at its waterfall.